LivingGarden/LivingGarden.github.io/indonesia.md

 	<figcaption>Location of all volcanoes listed in the table above.</figcaption>
 </figure>

 The long-term plan is to map all populated areas within a 50km radius of each of the volcanoes.
+Based on satellite imagery, this will be a big task that will have to be seperated into steps.

 ----